wangzizhe/GAN-Specialization-Coursera/README.md

 ## About this Repo

-In this repo you'll find all  programming assignments I finished from this Specialization.
+This repo includes an introduction of this Specialization and all programming assignments I finished.

 ## Programming Assignments
 ### Course 1: Build Basic Generative Adversarial Networks (GANs)